almovidhussaini/babylonclone/x/btcstaking/README.md

 The `MsgEditFinalityProvider` message is used for editing the information of an existing finality provider, including the commission and the description.
-It needs to be submitted by using the ybtc account registered in the finality provider.
+It needs to be submitted by using the Babylon account registered in the finality provider.

 ```protobuf